slamice/wri/hipsters/chapter2.md

 "Not yet, it's going to take a while."

 "Whatever, government.
 THE GOVERNMENT!"
 She yelled.
 Selina was against everything government.
 She gauffed at capitalism and stood honestly in disbelief at the many injustices of the world mentioned to her.
 Her eyes would literally grow bigger if anyone mentioned grim crimes involving theft, extortion, brutalizing women or death.
-"Oh my god" she would usually exclaim between sips of latte.
+"Oh my god" she would usually exclaim between sips from her latte.

 https://www.adbusters.org/magazine/79/hipster.html